iXanadu13/xcpp/README.md

 After downloading, extract the files and place them in a path without Chinese characters or spaces.
 My mingw64 path is `E:/Environment/mingw64_14_2_0/bin`.

 Lastly, you may choose to add the mingw64 path (`E:/Environment/mingw64_14_2_0/bin`) to the system's Path environment variable.

-### Step 2: Configure make

-Mingw64 comes with make, located in `bin/mingw32-make.exe`.

-For convenience, I copied it to a separate folder (`E:/Environment/mingw32-make`), renamed it to `make.exe`, and added `E:/Environment/mingw32-make` to the system's Path.
-This allows you to run `make` in the command line.

-Note: The generated C++ project has a configured task for `make`.
-If you skip this step, you can use other tasks.
-Make will check which files have not been modified and skip them during the next compilation, improving build speed.

 ## Setup